hashgraph/.github/CONTRIBUTING.md

 - Issues should be connected to the [pull request](#pull-requests) that resolves it.
-- Whoever is working on an issue (whether a maintainer or someone from the community), should either assign the issue to them self or add a comment that they will be working on it.
+- Whoever is working on an issue (whether a maintainer or someone from the community), should either assign the issue to themself or add a comment that they will be working on it.

 #### Closure